nguyendinhkha/Network-and-System-Administration/README.md

 => The problems are showed .

-P/s : There are more informations than just download speed , … depends on my configuration and what I want to see .
+P/s : There are more informations than just download speed , … depends on my configuration and what I want to see.